ViktorBash/PID-Control-Loop/README.md

 # PID-Control-Loop
-This will be a PID control loop made in Python and tested in MATLAB.
+This is a PID control loop made in Python and simulated in MATLAB for thrust vector control.

+### Workflow:
+The PID controller is in PID.py.
+The test for the PID is in test_pid.py.
+Controller.py will call PID and interact with it in order to connect a raspberry Pi and a gyroscope to the PID controller.